udacitydrl/tennis/REPORT.md

 ## Implementation

-The model is implemented using torch framework and python 3.
+The multiagent model is implemented using torch framework and python 3.
 The same actor and same critic are used for two DDPG agents.
 The actor of DDPG consists of an input, an output and a number of hidden layers:

 ```
         input = nn.Linear(state_size, actor_units[0])